aflaxman/dp_2020_census/plugged_text.md

-aggregate statistic is non-negative, (ii) the invariants and inequalities are satisfied, (iii) the aggregate statistics are the sum of the corresponding histogram counts, and (iv) the statistics are consistent with the higher level synthetic data counts (i.e. the total number of men summed across the counties in a state is equal to the number of men in the State as reported by synthetic data set constructed in the previous phase).
+aggregate statistic is non-negative, (ii) the invariants and inequalities are satisfied, (iii) the aggregate statistics are the sum of the corresponding histogram counts, and (iv) the statistics are consistent with the higher level synthetic data counts (i.e. the total number of people aged 18 and over summed across the counties in a state is equal to the number of people aged 18 and over in that state as reported by synthetic data set constructed in the previous phase).
 The optimization step finds a solution that satisfies these equations and has the property that the value of each variable is as close as possible to the corresponding noisy histogram count or